iizotov/athena-federated-query-workshop/README.md

 1. Go to Athena console: https://console.aws.amazon.com/athena/home?region=us-east-1# and click **Get Started**.

     > Notice the announcement at the top of the screen.
 No action from you is required as we have upgraded your Athena Workgroup to the new [Athena v2 engine](https://aws.amazon.com/about-aws/whats-new/2020/11/amazon-athena-announces-availability-of-engine-version-2/) that supports Federated Queries.
-You can close the announcement if you want:
+You can safely close or ignore the announcement:
     > <img src="img/2021-04-06-12-35-29.png" width="750">

 2. We prepared a few queries for you - click on **Saved Queries** and then click on the saved query named **Sources**:

    <img src="img/2021-04-06-13-01-19.png" width="750">

-3. In the Athena Query Editor you should see queries like this, each selecting a few rows from the 4 sources: S3, Aurora for MySQL, DynamoDB and Redis respectively:
+3. In the Athena Query Editor you should see the following queries, each selecting a few rows from the four registered sources: S3, Aurora for MySQL, DynamoDB and Redis respectively:

     ```sql
    select * from s3.lineitem limit 10;